cesmus/cesmus.github.io/content/2017-06-26-journalctl.md

 ## journalctl

-`journalctl` may be used to query the contents of the `systemd` journal.
-It also offers excellent filtering capabilities.
+`journalctl` is used to query the contents of the `systemd` journal.

 All users are granted access to their private per-user journals.
 However, by default, only root and users who are members of a few special groups are granted access to the system journal and the journals of other users.
 Members of the groups `systemd-journal`, `adm`, and `wheel` can read all journal files.